zgana/imdb_analysis/README.md

 # IMDb Analysis

-This small repository hosts my take on the classic IMDb movie review sentiment analysis and classification problem.
+This small repository hosts my take on the 100k IMDb movie review sentiment analysis and classification problem.

 It also hosts a recommendation engine study based on IMDb metadata, the movie